-Sr. No Particulars Current Year FY2024 Previous Year FY2023 5.
-Number of maintainable complaints received by the NBFC from Office of Ombudsman 5.1 Of 5, number of complaints resolved in favour of the NBFC by Office of Ombudsman 5.2 Of 5, number of complaints resolved through conciliation/mediation/ advisories issued by Office of Ombudsman - NA - 5.3 Of 5, number of complaints resolved after passing of Awards by Office of Ombudsman against the NBFC 6.
+Sr. No Particulars Particulars Current Year FY2024 Previous Year FY2023 5.
+Number of maintainable complaints received by the NBFC from Office of Ombudsman 5.1 5.1 Of 5, number of complaints resolved in favour of the NBFC by Office of Ombudsman 5.2 Of 5, number of complaints resolved through conciliation/mediation/advisories issued by Office of Ombudsman ediation/ - NA - 5.3 Of 5, number of complaints resolved after passing of Awards by Office of Ombudsman against the NBFC 6.
 Number of Awards unimplemented within the stipulated time (other than those appealed)

-2021 (Previously The Ombudsman Scheme for Non-Banking Financial Companies, 2018) and covered within the ambit of the Scheme.
+Note: Maintainable complaints refer to complaints on the grounds specifically mentioned in Integrated Ombudsman Scheme, 2021 (Previously The Ombudsman Scheme for Non-Banking Financial Companies, 2018) and covered within the ambit of the Scheme.